zerozole/multimodal-chatbot-with-rag/README.md

-Here is a summary for your GitHub README based on those points:
 This project is a multimodal chatbot built for the insurance industry, leveraging a Retrieval-Augmented Generation (RAG) pipeline with LangChain.
 It uses ChromaDB as a vector store and all-MiniLM-L6-v2 for generating text embeddings, ensuring that responses are grounded in a private knowledge base.

 The interactive UI is built with Gradio and integrates several models to handle multimodal queries: